 - Understanding organization project development process

-In this action, the resilience planning team will identify prioritization criteria that should be included in the prioritization of solutions.
-They will also record rough cost estimates for each solution to be used as an additional prioritization criterion.
+In this action, the resilience planning team will identify and evaluate solutions against prioritization criteria that should be included in the prioritization of solutions.
+They will also record rough cost estimates for each solution.

 Step 1: Identify and Weight Criteria for Decision-Making

 Established resilience priorities are a key input for this action.
 Identify which priorities are important to site and organizational leadership to factor in for decisions on potential solutions.

 Traditional project development criteria such as total or relative cost of solutions and criticality of the affected system or load are already considered within the Solution Prioritization module and should not be listed as prioritization criteria, or they may be double counted.
 The TRN automatically includes risk-reduction as a decision-making criterion.

 Each criterion used for evaluation should be weighted based on how important it is in decision-making.
 It is important to recognize that the evaluation of solutions against each of these criteria is subjective.
 The resilience planning team should discuss criteria and their relative weights in decision-making with site leadership.
 Record prioritization criteria and the associated weights in the Solution Prioritization Action 3 worksheet.